leo-arch/clifm/README.md

 <p align="center"><img src="images/suggestions.gif"></a></p>

 ---
-For a detailed explanation of each of these features, follow the corresponding links or consult the [wiki](https://github.com/leo-arch/clifm/wiki).
+For a detailed explanation of each of these features, follow the corresponding links or consult the [wiki](https://github.com/leo-arch/clifm/wiki). \
+To enjoy of any of the features tagged as NEW, clone this repository and install the program via the Makefile.
+Follow the instructions below.

 ---